 Recommendation from our feed experts: fibre for a strong immune system

 A good immune system needs fibre.
 Cavalor makes several products with emphasis on fibre.
 We’ve included three of them below.
-Also of special note is the new formula for Cavalor Resist + Vit C. Resist + Vit C strengthens the natural defences of horses that are often on the road or are recovering from illness.
+Also of special note for Cavalor Resist + Vit C. It strengthens the natural defences of horses that are often on the road or are recovering from illness.

 Cavalor FiberForce is an ultra-high-fibre herbal müsli enriched with pre and probiotics to support gut flora and general gut health.
 Cavalor FiberForce boasts a unique blend of high-quality, easily digestible fibre feeds.
 Its added herbs provide additional nutrients to the skin and coat.
 With minimal starch and sugar – ideal for horses with delicate stomachs or susceptibilities to metabolic illnesses.